arceushui/Keyword-Spotting-ESPNet/README.md

 - Integrated with [wandb](https://espnet.github.io/espnet/espnet2_training_option.html#weights-biases-integration)

 ## Installation
 - If you intend to do full experiments including DNN training, then see [Installation](https://espnet.github.io/espnet/installation.html).
+In our project, we compiled our own kaldi although it is not required by espnet2 (Use this method to install the espnet2 in out project)

 - If you just need the Python module only:
     ```sh
     pip install espnet